Privacy Policy

 Controller’s contact details

-Conneting dots limited liability company is the controller for the personal information we process, unless otherwise stated.
+Connecting dots limited liability company is the controller for the personal data we process, unless otherwise stated.
 There are many ways you can contact us, including by email and post.
-More details can be seen here.
+More details can be found below:

 Our postal address: